+The application opens on October 1 each year.
 The on-line application system closes each February 1st for students entering the UCSF Sociology PHD Program in the following fall quarter.
 Mid-year enrollment is not available.
 Early application submission is encouraged.
 In years where the first of February falls on a weekend, the deadline is enforced on the following Monday.

 We suggest you do some advance preparation before beginning the on-line process, to avoid uncertainty or roadblocks as you move through the screens of the application.